Let Kids Be Kids Free Online Mini-Course - Launched on 5 April 2018

 Individuals considering becoming an MPIO are required to complete an online training course, attend a workshop and register on the national database.

-Active Canberra delivers MPIO training on a regular basis throughout the year.
+Sport and Recreation delivers MPIO training on a regular basis throughout the year.
 Please refer to the Education and Training Calendar for dates.

 Australian Sports Commission (ASC) Integrity in Sport Unit

 The ASC provides information and a range of resources and tools aimed to build the capacity and capability of sport to provide safe, fair and inclusive sporting environments.